Townsville City - North Ward

 Residential development activity is lower than average in Townsville City - North Ward according to AreaSearch's national comparison of local real estate markets

-Townsville City - North Ward has averaged approximately 14 new dwelling approvals annually.
-The Australian Bureau of Statistics produces development approval data on a financial year basis.
-Over the past five financial years, from FY-21 to FY-25, there were 71 dwellings approved, with one more approved so far in FY-26.
-Each year, an average of three new residents have been associated with each dwelling approved during these five years, indicating strong demand that supports property values.
+Townsville City - North Ward averaged approximately 14 dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 71 homes approved.
+In FY26 up to date, 8 homes have been approved.
+Each new dwelling has attracted an average of 3 new residents per year during these five years, indicating strong demand that supports property values.

-New homes are being built at an average expected construction cost value of $1,213,000, suggesting developers focus on the premium market with high-end developments.
-In FY-26, there have been $87.3 million in commercial approvals, reflecting significant local commercial activity.
-Compared to the rest of Queensland, Townsville City - North Ward shows substantially reduced construction, at 64.0% below the regional average per person, which can reinforce demand and pricing for existing homes due to constrained new construction.
-This is also lower than nationally, suggesting market maturity and possible development constraints.
-All new construction in the area has been standalone homes, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
+The average construction cost value for new dwellings is $478,000, which is moderately higher than regional levels, suggesting a focus on quality construction.
+This financial year has seen $87.3 million in commercial approvals, reflecting high local commercial activity.
+Compared to the rest of Queensland, Townsville City - North Ward shows significantly reduced construction, with 64% below the regional average per person, which typically reinforces demand and pricing for existing homes.
+This is also lower than national levels, suggesting market maturity and possible development constraints.
+All new constructions in the area have been standalone homes, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.

-Interestingly, developers are building more traditional houses than the current mix suggests, indicating continued strong demand for family homes.
+Notably, developers are building more traditional houses than the current mix suggests (25% at Census), indicating continued strong demand for family homes despite density pressures.
 The location has approximately 1323 people per dwelling approval, demonstrating an established market.
-Population forecasts indicate Townsville City - North Ward will gain 822 residents by 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+Population forecasts indicate Townsville City - North Ward will gain 826 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development